Interitum/VBRotations/README.md

+Copy of VBRotations by monkeysppp
+Builds on original and adds real drills and other rotations

 # VBRotations

 VBRotations is a toolkit for generating interactive SVGs that can be used to teach Volleyball positional play.
 It started as a tutorial for teaching a typical 5-1 rotation system, but the API can be used to generate your own tutorials, demonstrations of drills or scenarios.
-You can see VBRotations in action in [here](https://monkeysppp.github.io/VBRotations)
+You can see VBRotations in action in [here](https://Interitum.github.io/VBRotations)

 VBRotations is built using [Snap](http://snapsvg.io).